Chosen1PR/saved-response/README.md

 #### Features

 - Added the ability to delete (not just remove) a post or comment made by u/saved-response.
-Simply reply "!delete" (without quotes) in response to the app.
+Simply reply "!delete" (without quotes) in response to the app with your mod account.
 - Rewrote entire app in Devvit Web for better future proofing and maintainability.

 ### [0.1.13] (2026-06-03)